 But the first time I faced discrimination based on the color of my skin, the language I spoke at home, or some other characterization of me, I didn’t quite know the definition of the word: discrimination.

 Similarly, the first time I heard my first poem, I didn’t quite know that it was poetry, either.
 But in each case my feelings told me what these things were.
 Today, they still do.

-Now, I deploy these words to work for me as I’ve worked for them over the course of my education, and as my mother has worn every bone in her body to work all her life: to survive the rancorous tone of the worlds designed to tame us.
+Now, I deploy words to work for me as I’ve worked for them over the course of a lifetime in education, in the same way my mother has worn every bone in her body to work shifts her whole life: to survive any rancorous winds which would seek to tame us.

 My mother’s feet are waning into the ages now, yet with each new day she makes one thing clear:

 We will not go gently into the night.
 Every moment we get, is another moment to rise.